Central Flying School: History

-The school used various airfields as Relief landing grounds such as: High Post, Alton Barnes, Overton Heath, New Zealand Farm, Manningford, Enstone, Wellesbourne Mountford, Aston Down, Kemble and Fairford.
+The school used various airfields as relief landing grounds such as: High Post, Alton Barnes, Overton Heath, New Zealand Farm, Manningford, Enstone, Wellesbourne Mountford, Aston Down, Kemble and RAF Fairford.

+During January 1996, the Central Flying School museum moved from RAF Scampton to RAF Cranwell, where it had been based since 1985.

 Display teams

 In 1964 the Central Flying School at RAF Little Rissington became responsible for the provision of the Royal Air Force Aerobatic Team.
 This responsibility had previously been held by Fighter Command.

 The 'Red Pelicans' equipped with six Mk 4 Jet Provosts were given the honour of this role and became The 1964 RAF Premier Aerobatic Team.
 The team displayed in the UK, France, Belgium, Denmark, and Norway.

 During 1964 RAF Valley formed a team of five Gnats named 'The Yellow Jacks".
 It was decided that the Gnat team would become the Premier Team for 1965.
 In preparation for the handover the Red Pelicans and the Yellowjacks performed combined displays at the 1964 Farnborough Airshow.

 The Yellowjacks were repainted to the well known Red colour and in 1965 the team became, the now world famous, Red Arrows.